 There are two very important things that distinguish Persicaria longiseta from the other six species that are growing here on the farm.
 You have to read farther down to when I took photos of those special characteristics.

 As with “most” Persicaria species, they have fairly dark green lance-shaped leaves.
 The leaves of Persicaria longiseta are normally around 3″ long although the longest I have measured is 4″.
 Information online says their leaves are alternate with short petioles (the small stem between the leaf and stem of the plant), elliptic, broadly lanceolate or ovate, smooth along the margins, and hairless.

 The stems are light green to reddish-brown, glabrous, and send stems out usually from the lower nodes.
-They are decumbent in habit which means they sprawl out on the ground and stand up toward the end.
+They are decumbent in growth habit which means they sprawl out on the ground and stand up toward the end.
 Information online says they grow as long or tall, depending on how you look at it, to 36″ or more.